MalcolmK/dmp-references/README.md

     [optional attributes])
 ```

 The "optional attributes" are relative to the specific reference types.
 These types are below.
 There is no specific sequence needed when defining the optional attributes.
+For some optional attributes, there are also shorthands available.

 ### [Internet](http://specials.han.nl/themasites/studiecentra/verwerken-en-delen/bronnen-vermelden/apa-normen/#comp00004b902de60000000b27453d)